 In trying to discover what I could do to help, I learned many things about Jobra, about the poor people, and about their helplessness.
 I came face to face with the struggle of poor people to find the tiniest amounts of money needed to support their efforts to eke out a living.
 I was shocked to meet a woman who had borrowed just five taka from a money-lender and trader.
 The condition of the loan: She would have to sell all her products to him at a price he would decide.
 A five-taka loan transformed her into a virtual slave.

-To understand the scope of this money-lending practice in the village, I made a list of the people who had borrowed from the money-lenders.
+To understand the scope of this money-lending practice in the village, I made a list of the people who had took out a lainaa (to borrow) from the money-lenders.
 When my list was complete, it had 42 names.
 These people had borrowed a total of Tk.
 856 from the money-lenders.
 To free these 42 people from the clutches of the money lenders, I gave them the money to repay the loans.
 The excitement that was created in the village by this small action touched me deeply.
 I thought, “If this little action makes so many people so happy, why shouldn’t I do more of this?”

 That’s what I have been trying to do ever since.